Premise Stress Test — NuRenN Clarity Tools

 Clarify

 What are you actually saying?
-Before anything else, we strip away the emotional charge and find the precise core claim.
+Before anything else, we anchor the domain this claim lives in — the institution, relationship structure, or social contract it references — and then strip away the emotional charge to find the precise core claim.
 Most arguments talk past each other because neither side has named what they're actually arguing.
 This phase stops that.

 02